dis-orientation/dis-orientation.github.io/involved.md

 <img alt="git-web-find-repo" width="400" src="/images/git-web-find-repo.png" style="display:block; margin:0 auto;" />

 After you click on this repo, you will be taken to the GitHub page for where the files are stored.
-(A way to get here that might be quicker is to navigate directly to `https://github.com/dis-orientation/xyz` in your browser.)
+(A way to get here that might be quicker is to navigate directly to `https://github.com/dis-orientation/xyz` in your browser, replacing `xyz` with the name of your subdomain.)

 GitHub is set up so that each repository can have different "branches".
-When we tell our domain name registrar to send your subdomain towards GitHub, GitHub displays a special branch of the repository, called `gh-pages`.
-Therefore, to edit any of the content on the website, you need to switch to the `gh-pages` branch.
+When we tell our domain name registrar to send your subdomain towards GitHub, GitHub displays a special branch of the repository, called `gh-pages`. **Therefore, to edit any of the content on the website, you need to switch to the `gh-pages` branch**.
 (Odd as it may seem, the "master" branch will never be relevant for editing your website.)

 <img alt="git-web-change-branch" width="400" src="/images/git-web-change-branch.png" style="display:block; margin:0 auto;" />